 If they’ll receive event invites or action alerts to sign a petition, let them know!
 They may be excited to learn that they’ll be hearing more from you.

-We hope this list of common donor questions helps you out in crafting the right type of communication!
-Always remember that your donors are some of the most important people to your organization, and by showing understanding and transparency, you’re reinforcing that your nonprofit is a worthy one to support – whether it’s a one-off or for life.
+We hope this list of 15 questions donors commonly ask charities helps you out in crafting the right type of communication!
+Always remember that your donors are some of the most important people to your organization, and by showing understanding and transparency, you're reinforcing that your nonprofit is a worthy one to support - whether it's a one-off or for life.